ourworldventures/www_ourparadise/content/location/index.md

 #### **Botanical Gardens**

-The Gardens here are beautiful and mature with many fine tree specimens and interesting plants, including more than 100 tree and plant species endemic to the island.
+The Gardens here are beautiful and mature, with more than 280 tree and plant species, many of which are very old and even endemic to the island.

 <button>[Programs to Protect](/protect)</button>